Student Leadership Conference

 - Individuals and groups seeking college-level, new, and innovative leadership development information

-Speaking of female bad-asses, meet Robin Rumble Braun.
+Speaking of leaders who are awesome to an extreme level, meet Robin Rumble Braun.

-Despite this tremendous personal and professional achievement, Adm.
-Braun, ever humble, thanked her husband Mike, son Tyler, daughter Rachel and her extended family for their support.
-She also paid homage to her father, a naval aviator and combat veteran who served in the Navy for 32 years.
+Despite her tremendous personal and professional achievements, Adm.
+Braun, ever humble, often thanks her husband Mike, son Tyler, daughter Rachel and her extended family for their support.
+She also frequently pays homage to her father, a naval aviator and combat veteran who served in the Navy for 32 years.

-“My dad is with us in spirit today,” the admiral said.
-“He made this seem attainable, and back in 1979, he didn’t see any reason why his daughter couldn’t be a naval aviator or even an admiral.
+“[My dad] made this all seem attainable, and back in 1979, he didn’t see any reason why his daughter couldn’t be a naval aviator or even an admiral.
 And he supported me 100 percent in everything that I did.”

 How to register